Skip to Content

 You’ll be happy to hear that they frequently host top-class shows that make for a much cooler alternative to a night in the pub.

-There’s even a museum – though it’s only accessible with a ticket to one of the shows – there’s no public access to the building at other times.
+There’s even a museum – though it’s only accessible with a ticket to one of the shows.
+It’s well worth a visit.
+There’s also no public access to the building at other times so buckle up and prepare to have your mind blown.

 See the Jean Cocteau Murals in the Notre Dame de France